satwikkansal/wtfpython/README.md

 ```

 #### 💡 Explanation:
-* When you make an assignment to a variable in a scope, it becomes local to that scope.
+* When you make an assignment to a variable in scope, it becomes local to that scope.
 So `a` becomes local to the scope of `another_func`,  but it has not been initialized previously in the same scope which throws an error.
 * Read [this](http://sebastianraschka.com/Articles/2014_python_scope_and_namespaces.html) short but an awesome guide to learn more about how namespaces and scope resolution works in Python.
 * To modify the outer scope variable `a` in `another_func`, use `global` keyword.
   ```py